NearDeFi/burrowland/contract/API.md

     /// provided by the oracle on behalf of the sender_id.
     /// - Requires to be called by the oracle account ID. fn oracle_on_call(&mut self, sender_id: ValidAccountId, data: PriceData, msg: String);

+    /// Claims all unclaimed farm rewards.
+    fn account_farm_claim_all(&mut self);

+    /// Returns an asset farm for a given farm ID. fn get_asset_farm(&self, farm_id: FarmId) -> Option<AssetFarm>;

+    /// Returns a list of pairs (farm ID, asset farm) for a given list of farm IDs. fn get_asset_farms(&self, farm_ids: Vec<FarmId>) -> Vec<(FarmId, AssetFarm)>;

+    /// Returns a list of pairs (farm ID, asset farm) from a given index up to a given limit.
+    ///
+    /// Note, the number of returned elements may be twice larger than the limit, due to the
+    /// pagination implementation.
+To continue to the next page use `from_index + limit`. fn get_asset_farms_paged(
+        &self,
+        from_index: Option<u64>,
+        limit: Option<u64>,
+    ) -> Vec<(FarmId, AssetFarm)>;

+    /// Adds an asset farm reward for the farm with a given farm_id.
+The reward is of token_id with
+    /// the new reward per day amount and a new booster log base.
+The extra amount of reward is
+    /// taken from the asset reserved balance.
+    /// - The booster log base should include decimals of the token for better precision of the log
+    ///    base.
+For example, if token decimals is `6` the log base of `10_500_000` will be `10.5`.
+    /// - Panics if the farm asset token_id doesn't exists.
+    /// - Panics if an asset with the given token_id doesn't exists.
+    /// - Panics if an asset with the given token_id doesn't have enough reserved balance.
+    /// - Requires one yoctoNEAR.
+    /// - Requires to be called by the contract owner.
+    #[payable]
+    fn add_asset_farm_reward(
+        &mut self,
+        farm_id: FarmId,
+        token_id: ValidAccountId,
+        new_reward_per_day: WrappedBalance,
+        new_booster_log_base: WrappedBalance,
+        extra_amount: WrappedBalance,
+    );
 }
 ```